Tanzania Walking Safari

 Overview

-While we are walking our support team goes ahead by jeep and sets up our next camp.
-We arrive to find tents ready, and food and drinks awaiting us.
-During the heat of the day we rest in the shade of acacia trees.
-In late afternoon we do an optional shorter walk in the area around our camp.
-Then there are hot showers ready for us!
-After a delicious dinner we gather around a campfire beneath the vast, star–studded African sky, sharing stories with our guides.
+While you are walking your support team goes ahead by jeep and sets up your next camp.
+You arrive to find tents, food and drinks awaiting you.
+During the heat of the day you rest in the shade of acacia trees.
+In late afternoon you do an optional shorter walk in the area around camp.
+Then there are hot showers ready!
+After a delicious dinner you gather around a campfire beneath the vast, star–studded African sky, sharing stories with your guides.

-We sleep in dome tents with comfortable mattresses and bedding.
-Before dawn each morning we are gently called awake, and served a hearty breakfast to prepare us for the day’s walking.
-We carry our own water, a packed lunch and any personal items we need.
-All our other belongings are transferred the next camp.
+You sleep in dome tents with comfortable mattresses and bedding.
+Before dawn each morning you are gently called awake and served a hearty breakfast to prepare us for the day’s walking.
+You carry water, a packed lunch and any personal items you need.
+All your other belongings are transferred to the next camp.

-As we traverse the Serengeti, our days have a lovely, simple rhythm.
-We feel Africa through the soles of our feet and the beat of our hearts.
+As you traverse the Serengeti, your days have a lovely, simple rhythm.
+You feel Africa through the soles of your feet and the beat of your heart.
 At an altitude of about 5000 feet, temperatures are moderate: daytimes typically reach up to 25 – 30°C, and the nights are cool.

 Sample Itinerary